World Semicolon Day and Why It Matters For Mental Health Awareness

 If you’re close to someone who is living with a mental illness or other mental health challenges, you may be wondering how you can help.
 For one, simply expressing and emphasizing that you’re there for them can be paramount.
 Offering to listen with compassion and hold space for their difficulties could go a long way.
 Especially since many people who experience mental health concerns struggle to ask for help or interpret that they are a burden when they do, affirming that you want to and are available to help can relieve some of their stress on this topic.

 You might also encourage your loved one to seek mental health treatment if they’re not already receiving it.
-While you can’t force someone to do something they don’t want to do, helping make this person aware of resources, showing your support for them receiving treatment, and even offering to help them locate or travel to a care provider could make a significant difference.
+While you can’t force someone to do something they don’t want to do, helping them become more aware of resources for mental health issues, showing your support for them receiving treatment, and even offering to help them locate or travel to a care provider could make a significant difference.

 If you’re living with symptoms of a mental health condition yourself or are experiencing any other type of emotional or mental health challenge, seeking the support of a therapist or other trained professional is typically recommended.
 They can offer you a safe space to express and process your emotions, help you reframe negative thoughts, and offer other healthy coping mechanisms and treatment advice that may help you address challenges.